bardimnik/ultimate-ubuntu-tutorial/ultimate-ubuntu-guide.md

 trim_trailing_whitespace = false
 insert_final_newline = false
 ```
 Do not forget to choose `gutter` theme when you will use some linters.
 Material theme has it's own matching style for this.
+Also read installation and usage docs for every package that you install and follow them.
+Do not blindly install all plugins in the world.